 Harassment is verbal or physical conduct that denigrates or shows hostility or aversion towards an individual because of his or her protected status, or that of persons with whom the individual associates.
 NCC prohibits sexual harassment including, but not limited to:

-- 1 Coerced sexual acts; - Touching or assaulting an individual's body, or staring, in a sexual manner; - 3 Graphic, verbal commentary about an individual's body or sexuality; - Unwelcome or offensive sexual jokes, sexual language, sexual epithets, sexual gossip, sexual comments or sexual inquiries; - 5 Unwelcome flirtations, advances or propositions; - Continuing to ask an individual for a date after the individual has indicated that he or she is not interested; - 7 Sexually suggestive or obscene comments or gestures; - The display of graphic and sexually suggestive objects, pictures, or graffiti or any computergenerated sexually explicit pictures or graffiti; - 9 Negative statements or disparaging remarks targeted at one's gender (either men or women), even if the content of the verbal abuse is not sexual in nature; or - Any form of retaliation against an individual for complaining about the type of behavior described above or supporting the complaint of the alleged victim.
+- Coerced sexual acts; - Touching or assaulting an individual's body, or staring, in a sexual manner; - Graphic, verbal commentary about an individual's body or sexuality; - comments or sexual inquiries; - Unwelcome flirtations, advances or propositions; - interested; - Sexually suggestive or obscene comments or gestures; - generated sexually explicit pictures or graffiti; - if the content of the verbal abuse is not sexual in nature; or - above or supporting the complaint of the alleged victim.